How to add dependency to Helm Chart

 Install Chart

 Let's install helm chart with dependency to Kubernetes cluster.
-Below command should create postgresql
+Below command should create postgresql resources along with usermanagement application.

 helm install demo2 charts/myapp